marcelosperalta/bootcamp_dci/200229/README.md

 ### Exercise

-Create a web page with all the resources that we saw until now.
+Create a web page with all the resources that we saw until 25.02.2020.

 ### Code